jmquintana79/jmquintana79.github.io-bkp/_posts/2016-03-21-quick-jekyll.md

 ## 2. Run Jekyll Locally
-In order to preview your blog locally you'll need to install the Jekyll ruby gem.
+In order to preview your blog locally you'll need to install the Jekyll.

 <pre><code data-trim class="bash">
 sudo apt install jekyll
-</code></pre>

-Note gem dependencies will also be installed.
-You don't have to run a local version but it helps if you want to preview your content before publishing.

-<pre><code data-trim class="bash">
-$ gem install jekyll
 </code></pre>

 If you run into a problem please consult the original <a href="http://jekyllrb.com/docs/installation/" target="\_blank">Jekyll installation documentation</a>.